tiliado/nuvolaplayer/README.md

 How can I help
 --------------

-If you would like to contribute to Nuvola Player project development, there are two areas you can jump in.
+If you would like to contribute to Nuvola Apps project development, there are two areas you can jump in.

-  * [**Core development**][4] - development of the Nuvola Player run-time that loads web app integrations and interacts with the Linux desktop components.
+  * [**Core development**][4] - development of the Nuvola Apps run-time that loads web app integrations and interacts with the Linux desktop components.

     *Skills:*